kirandash/vantient-lexical/README.md

 - Right now I am using `LexicalBlockWithAlignableContents` so that `VantientQuestNode` can be deleted.
 But a better approach would be to create another component which handles `VantientQuestNode` deletion and other future features explicitly.

-- Currently I have used mock data for the quest data because the API is throwing CORS error.
-But once the API is fixed, we can use the actual data.

 - Currently the Export DOM feature is only exporting a plain `<div>` with the quest ID.
 We can improve this by exporting the actual quest embed.

 - Add e2e test to check if the quest embed is rendered correctly.